 The effectiveness of ICD’s risk management framework depends on its integration into ICD’s governance framework.
 The Board of Directors of ICD and of the respective entities have responsibility for:

 - The establishment and oversight of risk management frameworks, including the determination and approval of risk appetite; and

 - The formation of appropriate risk management committees responsible for developing and monitoring risk management policies and procedures for the identification, analysis and management of the risks in the operations of the respective businesses.

 Working with our portfolio companies

-ICD provides assistance as and when it may be required to its portfolio to support their development through the provision of strategic advice on, among other matters, funding, ESG, and legal affairs.
+ICD provides assistance as and when it may be required to its portfolio companies to support their development through the provision of strategic advice on, among other matters, funding, ESG, and legal matters.